oyavri/poe/README.md

 ## How to run the project

-Project is fully dockerized, thus, if you have Docker and are able to run docker compose, following command will start the whole project:
+Project is fully dockerized, thus, if you have Docker and are able to run docker compose, running following command in the project directory (where docker-compose.yaml is) will start the whole project:

 ```bash
 $ docker compose up --build -d